 S6.-Stripped Matrix.
-For use in all LRRs, except for V, W, X, and Y. A layer starting at a depth $\leq 15$ cm (6 inches) from the soil surface in which ironmanganese oxides and/or organic matter have been stripped from the matrix and the primary base color of the soil material has been exposed.
+For use in all LRRs, except for V, W, X, and Y. A layer starting at a depth of 15 cm (6 inches) or less from the soil surface in which iron-manganese oxides and/ or organic matter have been stripped from the matrix and the primary base color of the soil material has been exposed.
 The stripped areas and translocated oxides and/or organic matter form a faintly contrasting pattern of two or more colors with diffuse boundaries.
 The stripped zones are 10 percent or more of the volume and are rounded.

 User Notes: This indicator includes the indicator previously named "polychromatic matrix" as well as the term "streaking."
 Common or many areas of stripped (unmasked) soil materials are required.
-The stripped areas are typically 1 to 3 cm (0.5 to 1 inch) in size in figure 22 that has chroma of 2 or less and at least 2 percent redox concentrations.
+The stripped areas are typically 1 to 3 cm (0.5 to 1 inch) in size but may be larger or smaller (fig. 25).
+Commonly, the stripped areas have a value of 5 or more and chroma of 2 or less and the unstripped areas have chroma of 3 and/or 4.
+The matrix may not have the material with chroma of 3 and/or 4.
+The mobilization and translocation of oxides and organic matter is the

-Figure 22.-Indicator S5 (Sandy Redox).
+Figure 23.-Indicator S5, Sandy Redox.
 This soil meets the requirements of indicator S5, having a matrix chroma of 2 or less and at least 2 percent redox concentrations starting at a depth of about 10 cm.